MainSilent/hCaptcha-Bypass/README.md

 2- Then run captcha_token.py to get accessibility cookie

-3- When getting the coockie make sure you copy the link and open it in second tab
+3- When getting the cookie make sure you copy the link and open it in second tab

 4- Now you can run main.py to get captcha key